ExploringArtInt/e210/docs/gui.md

         - ADA Aria data
         - Error Indicator
         - Error Text
 - Table - a display of cells in columns and rows
+      - can optionally have a dataTree
       - can optionally be sorted
       - can optionally be paged
 - Canvas - a display of 2D and 3D elements
          - can optionally have interaction and tabbing that continues within page

-- Create function to add button to a menu bar
+         - can optionally have a dataTree
+- DataTree - a JSON data heirarchy
+  - columns are attributes
+  - rows are instances
-- Spinner
+  - cells are values
-  - test delay function to verify it works
+    - can optionally link to next level down in heirarchy
+- DataStore - persists zero or more dataTrees
+  - api to local Mongo using NoSQL
+  - api to Google Firebase using NoSqL

 ### Excellence - How
 - ADA Compliant